rollbar/docs/guides/grouping-algorithm.md

 ### Goals

-Rollbar tries to group occurrences such that:
+Rollbar tries to combine occurrences such that:

--   Occurrences with the same root cause are grouped together
+-   Occurrences with the same root cause are combined
--   Occurrences with different root causes are grouped separately
+-   Occurrences with different root causes are kept separate
--   The grouping is resilient to deploys and code changes
+-   Fingerprints are resilient to deploys and code changes

-We do this keeping our basic notifications—new item, reactivated item—in mind, trying to maximize the signal-to-noise ratio.
-The goal is that when you see a notification about a "new item", it really is something new that you haven't seen before, and that if a new issue starts occurring, it will result in a new item being created in Rollbar.

 When the above goals are in conflict, we generally err on the side of creating more issues.
 That is, we think it's better to get a few redundant notifications than to not realize an issue is happening because it was lumped together with something else.

-### Exception Grouping
+### Exception Fingerprinting

-For exceptions (including PHP and JavaScript errors), our basic algorithm is:
+For exceptions (including PHP and JavaScript errors), our basic fingerprinting algorithm is:

 1. Combine the filenames and method names from all of the stack frames
 2. Append the exception class name
 3. Take the SHA1 hash of the result

-The resulting SHA1 hash is used as the occurrence "fingerprint".
+The resulting SHA1 hash is used as the occurrence fingerprint.
-Occurrences with the same fingerprint are grouped together.

 Things to note:

 -   We use all of the stack frames, not just the frame from the top of the stack.
-While this sometimes means there will be multiple Items for the same root cause, it also prevents unrelated issues from being grouped together when they happen to call into the same library function.
+While this sometimes means there will be multiple Items for the same root cause, it also prevents unrelated issues from being combined together when they happen to call into the same library function.
 -   We don't use the line numbers in the stack trace, as they often change due to unrelated code changes (i.e. someone added a line of